scimusmn/sports-run/README.md

 # sports-run
-Compare your sprint speed against professional atheletes
+Compare your sprinting speed to professional athletes.